 It is possible to feel hatred for one’s unfaithful ex-husband and desire to see him dead – this is a motive.
 But this motive is still distinct from the mind-set whereby the jilted wife decides to kill the unfaithful ex-husband and takes steps to carry out that intent to kill the unfaithful ex-husband.
 The intent must be present while all the overt acts necessary to produces his death has been done.
-The presence of motive alone, without any criminal intent, cannot produce criminal liability.
+The presence of motive alone, without any criminal intent, cannot produce a criminal liability.

-The difference between motive and criminal intent is made more important when in a case for murder the accused succeeds in killing another who was not his intended victim.
+The difference between motive and criminal intent is made more important when, in a case for murder, the accused succeeds in killing another who was not his intended victim.
 For instance, in the example above of the unfaithful ex-husband, the jilted ex-wife goes to her ex-husband’s office while he is working overtime.
 While there, she pulls a gun and shoots him but the husband runs and his clerk who was standing right beside him gets shot instead.

-A crime of murder or manslaughter was still committed as both overt acts and criminal intent coincided and produced a death.
+A crime of murder or manslaughter was still committed as both overt acts, and criminal intent coincided and produced death.
 The identity of the intended victim is irrelevant here.
 There is still criminal liability even if the act and the intent produced the death of an unintended victim.
 It is sufficient for criminal liability to attach that there was malice or evil intended and acts were committed to produce the evil intended even if the evil intended harmed another person who was not the intended victim.